 You can file online through the Wyoming Secretary of State website.
 When filing your Wyoming annual report, you will need to provide the filing ID number and the $60 annual report fee.

 Yes.
 Wyoming is one of the few states that allow for the Series LLC business structure.

 How Long Does It Take To Create an LLC in Wyoming?

-After you file your Articles of organization, it usually takes around two weeks to receive your Articles of Organization back from the state.
+After you file your Articles of organization, it usually takes around two weeks to receive them back from the secretary of state.

 How Do I Transfer Ownership of an LLC in Wyoming?